 Loose Ties and Wire Ligatures – The colorful rubber bands that are changed out each month are known as ties.
 It is not uncommon for these to come off and if you catch it in time, they can easily be placed back in their original position.
 Wire ligatures are a bit more tricky and may have to be removed or bent back down to limit irritation.

 Loose Brackets – Most patients will experience a loose or broken bracket at some point during their treatment.
-Fortunately they are usually not urgent.
+Fortunately, they are usually not urgent.
 There are times when they can cause problems such as frequent movement or being swallowed if the elastic tie falls off.
-Furthermore, it can off-set the treatment route and create an extension of care.
-If you are unable to get to the dentist office for awhile, the bracket can be removed at home and brought with to the next appointment.
-The best way to prevent loose or broken brackets is through following the guidelines set forth by your orthodontist including wearing a protective mouth guard during sports and shying away from hard or crunchy foods.
+Furthermore, it can offset the treatment route and create an extension of care.
+If you are unable to get to the dentist office for a while, the bracket can be removed at home and brought with to the next appointment.
+The best way to prevent loose or broken brackets is by following the guidelines set forth by your orthodontist including wearing a protective mouth guard during sports and shying away from hard or crunchy foods.

-Swallowing of Appliances – Of all the orthodontic emergencies that may exist, swallowing part of an appliance is the most rare and dangerous.
+Swallowing of Appliances – Of all the orthodontic emergencies that may exist, swallowing part of an appliance is the rarest and dangerous.
 Signs such as coughing, difficulty breathing, or a feeling of something in the throat is a clear indicator that a part may have been swallowed or aspirated.
-If there is an immediate concern and the dentist’s office is closed, you should bring the patient to the emergency room.
+If there is an immediate concern and the dentist’s office is closed.
+Go immediately to the emergency room.
 Once the appliance has been cleared or removed, the patient will be examined for problems that may result from the missing piece.

 All About Invisalign